eduardstan/al-folio/_posts/2020-09-18-temporal-logics.md

 ## Introduction

 Every formal science needs a language to be able for expressing results and communicate information with others in a comprehensible way.
-Logic’s purpose is to study this formal representation without ambiguity in terms of a formal language, which provides to humans those crucial mathematical mechanisms to securely control reasonings.
+Logic’s purpose is to study this formal representation without ambiguity in terms of a formal language providing to humans those crucial mathematical mechanisms to securely control reasonings.
 It is obvious that there is no universal logical language to represent every science. <!---Artificial Intelligence (AI) is among the most representative witnesses that uses logic to, e.g., represent knowledge.--->

 The goal is to present a journey through a possible set of formal languages (actively) used in Artificial Intelligence (AI).
+In this presentation, our purpose is

 ## First Order Logic